 COVID-19 has disrupted economic and social life across the state and nation and has had significant implications for how work and commerce is conducted and how communities function.
 Abruptly, roughly half of the US workforce shifted to working remotely while nonessential businesses and were forced to innovate business models and service and product delivery.
 Residents of large, dense urban areas left cities for places deemed safer, with less density and accessibility to alternative recreation and entertainment options.
 Shifts in education and health care delivery were also switched to remote delivery placing greater demand for broadband and internet connectivity.
 Consequently, these changes pose important implications for the state of Maine and the need to understand what opportunities and challenges have emerged and what to do about them.

-Center experts are conducting research are these issues, specifically related to the labor market and community impacts of large shifts to remote work, the migratory response of remote workers and opportunities for Maine to attract them, and the impact of broadband expansion in the state, among other topics.
-Check back soon for updates on this research and access by clicking on Special Topics Research.
+Our experts are conducting research are these issues, specifically related to the labor market and community impacts of large shifts to remote work, the migratory response of remote workers and opportunities for Maine to attract them, and the impact of broadband expansion in the state, among other topics.
+This research is ongoing and will be updated periodically.
+Access by clicking on Remote Work & Regional Development.

 To access other general data, research, and information resources related to COVID-19 click on State and National Resources.